Singeing the King of Spain's Beard

-Singeing the King of Spain's Beard is the derisive name given to a series of attacks by the English privateer Francis Drake against the Spanish in the summer of 1587, beginning in April with a raid on Cádiz.
+Singeing the King of Spain's Beard is the derisive name given to attacks by the English privateer Francis Drake against the Spanish in the summer of 1587, beginning in April with a raid on Cádiz.
 This was an attack on the Spanish naval forces assembling in the Bay of Cádiz in preparation for the planned expedition against England.
 Much of the Spanish fleet was destroyed, and substantial supplies were destroyed or captured.
 There followed a series of raiding parties against several forts along the Portuguese coast.
 A Spanish treasure ship, returning from the Indies, was also captured.
-The damage caused by the English delayed Spanish preparations for the Armada by at least a year.
+The damage caused by the English delayed Spanish preparations for the Armada by a year.

 Background

 In the second half of the 16th century a series of economic, political, and religious circumstances created tensions in the relations between England and Spain.
 Protestant England came into direct confrontation with Catholic Spain; Elizabeth I of England had been excommunicated by Pope Pius V in 1570, whilst in 1584 Philip II of Spain had signed the Treaty of Joinville with the French Catholic League, with the aim of eradicating Protestantism.

 The constant raids by English privateers against Spanish territories in the West Indies and against the Spanish treasure fleet, which carried the wealth that supported Madrid's finances, were considered by the Spanish as a threat to their economic interests.
 The support of the English for the United Provinces, who were at this time fighting against Spain for their independence, was sealed by the Treaty of Nonsuch in 1585, whereby it was agreed to form an Anglo-Dutch military alliance against Spain.
 The English support for the pretender to the Portuguese throne, Dom António, was another source of contention.

 The increasing power of the Spanish Empire, which in 1580 had entered a dynastic union with the Kingdom of Portugal and its empire under Philip of Spain, was expanding in the Americas, and had the support of the Catholic German Habsburgs as well as the Italian princes, was regarded by the English as a major threat to their security.

 In 1585, the tension between the two countries erupted into the Anglo-Spanish War of 1585–1604.
 Philip II ordered the arming of a great military fleet, which was to become known as the Invincible Armada, and it was hastily assembled in the Spanish port of Cádiz and in the Portuguese port of Lisbon, with the objective of invading England.